Fucked by My Best Friend

 Fucked by My Best Friend, known in Japan as Kuro-Gyaru ni Natta Kara Shinyū to Yatte Mita. (黒ギャルになったから親友とヤってみた。), is a romantic comedy manga series created by Yupopo Orishima.
-It has been serialized in Japanese by Screamo since October 4, 2019, and is published in English by Coolmic; it is also released in collected tankōbon volumes in Japanese by Suiseisha.
+It was serialized in Japanese by Screamo from October 4, 2019 until August 2, 2024, and is published in English by Coolmic; it is also released in collected tankōbon volumes in Japanese by Suiseisha.

 The series follows two womanizing playboys, one of whom is drugged to be taught a lesson, which transforms his body to look like a woman's; following this, his friend falls in love with him.
 An anime television series adaptation directed by Chokkō at Irawiazu premiered on April 5 to May 24, 2021.

 Synopsis

 Fucked by My Best Friend is a gay romantic comedy manga, which follows Shion Chihara and Rui Chihaya, two close friends and pickup artists.
 To teach him a lesson about his womanizing ways, a woman drugs Shion, which alters his body to look like a woman's.
 Rui does at first not recognize Shion, and falls in love with him at first sight.